Gxstein/Gxstein/README.md

 </div>

 <!--
-Para deixar este README ainda mais animado, você pode gerar a snake animation com GitHub Actions usando o projeto Platane/snk e depois exibir o SVG aqui.
+To make this README even more animated, you can generate the snake animation with GitHub Actions using the Platane/snk project and then display the SVG here.

-Exemplo:
+Example:
 <p align="center">
   <img src="https://raw.githubusercontent.com/Gxstein/Gxstein/output/github-contribution-grid-snake-dark.svg" alt="snake animation" />
 </p>